DigitalPasts/openDANES/pages/Assembling Photographed Views of Cuneiform Tablets with Photoshop.md

 This tutorial assumes you have already photographed your cuneiform tablets following professional documentation standards.
 If you do not have images available you can use the ones provided for testing the workflow of this tutorial (see under [Preparing Software and Code](#preparing-software-and-code)).

 To use your own images, capture high-resolution photos of all tablet sides.
-Ensure the top side (photonumber_03) includes a scale (see "Labeling the photos with the tablet's sides").
+Ensure the top side (photonumber_03) includes a scale (see next section).
 For optimal results, photograph against a high-contrast background, preferably black (Figure 2).
 Black velvet is highly recommended for this purpose, as it effectively eliminates reflections.

 ![]({{site.baseurl}}/images/tutorials/{{page.title}}/image-2.png){: .not-enlarge}
 {% include fig_legend.html content="Figure 2: A photo of the obverse of <a href=\"https://www.ebl.lmu.de/fragmentarium/HS.2067\" target=\"_blank\">HS.2067</a> (HS.2067_01) with a black background" %}